Nearly every protected WiFi network is vulnerable says cyber watchdog

+New Zealanders shouldn't use WIFI they don't trust until their equipment is updated, says InternetNZ.

-A top federal government cybersecurity watchdog issued an advisory on Monday, warning users to update their devices to protect against a newly discovered vulnerability that affects nearly every modern, protected WiFi network.
+A US cyber security watchdog has issued a warning for users to update their devices to protect against a newly discovered vulnerability that affects nearly every modern, protected WiFi network.

-The U.S. Computer Emergency Readiness Team's announcement comes after a security expert at the University of Leuven in Belgium published findings that showed that a widely used encryption system for wireless networks could give attackers an opening to steal sensitive information such as emails, chat histories and credit card numbers.
+This followed security expert Mathy Vanhoef at the University of Leuven in Belgium publishing findings that showed that a widely used encryption system for wireless networks could give attackers an opening to steal sensitive information such as emails, chat histories and credit card numbers.

 "The attack works against all modern protected Wi-Fi networks," Mathy Vanhoef said on a website he created to share his research.
 "Depending on the network configuration, it is also possible to inject and manipulate data.
 For example, an attacker might be able to inject ransomware or other malware into websites."